Church of All Saints, Radwell: Monuments

 On the south wall of the chancel can be found an effigy tomb of Mary Plomer, who died in 1605 at the age of 30 after giving birth to her 11th child.
 A fine example of rustic Elizabethan sculpture, she is depicted as a large seated frontal figure holding a chrisom child (removed from the effigy for safekeeping) with one foot on a skull and an hour-glass in her hand.
 The baby is wrapped in a linen chrisom-cloth which at that time was worn for a month after christening in order to protect the sign of the cross made with chrism oil on the baby's head during baptism.
 This monument suggests that the baby died within a month of baptism.
 A smaller figure of Time is displayed to the left, with the whole tomb surrounded by decorated piers.
-On the plinth below is a panel depicting kneeling effigies of her other ten children, showing she had six sons, two of whom are slightly recessed showing they had predeceased her, and her four daughters, with obelisks and achievement above.
+On the plinth below is a panel depicting kneeling effigies of her other ten children, showing she had six sons, two of whom are slightly recessed showing they had predeceased her, and her four daughters, with obelisks and achievements above.